mamba2410/nwd-2/DESIGN.md

 Should separate directories for source files, object/compiled files and executables.

 Should generate a directory tree suitable for each language, each language can have some customisation but after the base tree is generated.
-(eg Fortran-90 doesn't have header files so doesn't need an `include/` directory.
+(eg Fortran-90 doesn't have header files so doesn't need an `include/` directory)

 Copies the relevant files from a directory where the script is located.
 Should have the bare-bones for the project to be able to compile right away with the provided makefile.